Quantifying model uncertainty for the observed non-Gaussian data by the Hellinger distance: Introduction

+There are few results about the parametric estimation for stochastic processes driven by L\'evy processes.
+In some special cases, it is possible to infer parameters only for the drift function assuming that the values of other parameters are known.
+For example, a simple Ornstein-Uhlenbeck process is considered, i.e., the drift function is known to be linear, or stochastic processes are driven by a compound Poisson process \cite{ogihara2011quasi}.
+In these works, the quasi-maximum likelihood, a self-weighted least absolute deviation estimator \cite{masuda2010approximate} or trajectory fitting estimator are established for discretely observed L\'evy processes.
+For an $\alpha$-stable L\'evy process, the parametric estimation problem becomes more difficult because the second moment does not exist.
+Recently, Hu and Long \emph{et al.} \cite{hu2007parameter, hu2009least} addresses a trajectory fitting and a least-square estimator on estimation of a drift parameter for a stochastic system under an $\alpha$-stable L\'evy noise.
+Fasen \cite{fasen2013statistical} extended the results to high dimensions.

-The non-Gaussian index $\alpha$ plays a decisive role in the construction of a L\'evy process.
+In the above-mentioned works, one can only estimate the drift parameters.
+Meanwhile, the non-Gaussian index $\alpha$ plays a decisive role in the construction of L\'evy processes.
 An $\alpha$-stable L\'evy process has larger jumps with lower jump probabilities when $\alpha$ is small ($ 0 < \alpha <1$), while it has smaller jumps with higher jump frequencies for large $\alpha$ values ($1 < \alpha <2$).
 The special cases for $\alpha = 1$ and $\alpha = 2$ correspond to the Cauchy process and the Brownian motion, respectively.
 Therefore, the estimation of the parameter $\alpha$ is extremely important.
 There are some simple and straightforward approaches to learn this $\alpha$ from the path observation, such as the slope of the log-log linear regression \cite{gopikrishnan1999scaling} or the Hill estimator \cite{hill1975simple}.
 These methods do not assume a parametric form for the entire distribution function, but focus only on the tail behavior.
 However, the true tail behavior of L{\'e}vy distribution is visible only for extremely large data sets, or it is a challenge to choose the right value of the largest order statistics.